Going to the Emergency Department

 - NSAIDs: ketorolac can be given IV

-- Cortisone (dexamethasone) can be used, usually to prevent recurrence
+- Cortisone (dexamethasone) can be used, usually to prevent a recurrence

 - DHE (dihydroergotamine)